 - Opt for foreign-owned accommodation: If you are concerned about the possible reaction of a Moroccan company to your booking a shared room for you and your partner, you can always opt to stay in foreign-owned hotels or riads.
 That way, you will know for sure that your stay will be treated with normality and the appropriate respect.

-- Book with a special LGBT travel agency: There are plenty of travel agencies that cater specifically to the concerns and special needs of the LGBT travel community in Morocco.
-At Journey Beyond Travel, we can help you customize a unique experience in Morocco where you can discover the local culture while staying safe and hassle-free.
+- Book with a travel agency that truly understands the LGBTQ+ travel needs.
+There are plenty of travel agencies that cater specifically to the concerns and special needs of the LGBTQ+ travel besides us, though at Journey Beyond Travel, we don’t believe there is another outfit that understands the real “on the ground” logistics quite as well.
+We can help you customize a unique experience in Morocco where you can discover the local culture while staying safe and hassle-free.

 Who to Contact in an Emergency